OleHolmNielsen/Niflheim_system/Slurm_installation.rst

      yum install slurm-slurmdbd-$VER*rpm

    Information about building RPMs is in the :ref:`Slurm_installation` page.
-   Note: From Slurm_ 17.11 the slurm-sql RPM no longer exists.

 5. Make sure that the ``/etc/slurm`` directory exists (it is not needed in configless_ Slurm_ clusters)::